VivianAllen/bank_tech_test_python/README.md

 and the results (pass = 'ok', fail == 'FAIL') will be printed to the terminal.

-To run individual tests, navigate to the test directory and then run `python -m unittest test_account.py -v` from the bash terminal.
+To run individual tests, navigate to the test directory and then run `python -m unittest [test name].py -v` from the bash terminal, where [test name] is the name of your test.

 NB the `-v` flag is optional, and specifies verbose mode (printing test names and results).
 Without the -v flag, you will just see a general 'ok' method.